Policy on Student Conduct

-- Conduct that substantially interferes with PCC's educational responsibility of ensuring the opportunity for all members of PCC community to attain their educational objectives, or PCC’s subsidiary responsibilities, which may include, but are not limited to: record-keeping, providing miscellaneous services, and sponsoring out-of-class activities, such as lectures, concerts, athletic events, and social functions.
+- Conduct that substantially interferes with PCC’s educational responsibility of ensuring the opportunity for all members of the PCC community to attain their educational objectives, or PCC’s subsidiary responsibilities, which may include, but are not limited to: record-keeping, providing miscellaneous services, and sponsoring out-of-class activities, such as lectures, concerts, athletic events, and social functions.

 - Obscene or lewd conduct.

-- Failure to comply with policies, laws, rules, or directives: This includes failure to comply with local, state, or federal laws and regulations, PCC policies, rules, or procedures, the lawful directives of PCC personnel acting in performance of their duties, and instructors’ directions.
+- Failure to comply with policies, laws, rules, or directives: This includes failure to comply with local, state, or federal laws and regulations, PCC policies, rules, or procedures, the lawful directives of PCC personnel acting in the performance of their duties, and instructors’ directions.
 Examples include, but are not limited to: